datamol-io/medchem/README.md

 These rules are used in `medchem.demerits.score` function and are the main offering of this package.

+The following "information" will be computed and added as columns to a DataFrame for each run:

+- **rejected** : whether the molecule pass the filter or was rejected
+- **reasons**: the reasons why the molecule was rejected if available
+- **demerit_score** a demerit score for molecules.
+The lower the better.
+A cutoff (parameter) is used to reject molecule with too many demerits
+- **step**: step of the pipeline where molecule was filtered out, if available
+-
 #### NIBR filters

 Rules used by Novartis to build their new screening deck.
 The rules are published under "Evolution of Novartis' small molecule screening deck design" by Schuffenhauer, A. et al. J. Med.
 Chem.
 (2020), https://dx.doi.org/10.1021/acs.jmedchem.0c01332.